realworldocaml/book/en/02-guided-tour.md

 ### Options

-Another common datastructure in OCaml is the `option`.
+Another common data structure in OCaml is the `option`.
 An `option` is used to express that a value that might or might not be present.
 For example,